Confronting the Christian Trinity: Most Christian Reject It

 There is clear historical evidence that Greek and Buddhist cultures interacted extensively in the Hellenistic period.
 Greek authors described Indian philosophers and sages (gymnosophists) whom they encountered during and after Alexander’s campaigns, and Greco‑Buddhist communities flourished from the 4th century BCE to the early centuries CE, blending elements of Greek and Buddhist culture.

-However, while the Greek word χριστός (“anointed one”) came to be used in Christian contexts to refer to Jesus the Messiah, ancient Greek sources do not themselves describe Buddhists using this term.
 The conceptual parallels between spiritual mediators in Buddhism and early Christian language may reflect shared intellectual environments, but the idea that Greeks explicitly labeled Buddhists as “Christs” is not directly attested in the surviving evidence.

 Hellenistic Buddhism Was Real — But Greeks Did Not Literally Call Buddhists “Christs”